okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-2-create-resources/index.md

 Use an [Okta Group resource](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group) to create and configure an Okta Group.
 Group resources are defined in `groups.tf`.

-In this exercise, you add an Okta Group first, confirm your changes, and verify the results on your workspace **Overview** page and then repeat the process for the associated Group Rule resources.
+In this exercise, you add an Okta Group, confirm your changes, and verify the results on your workspace **Overview** page.
+Then, you repeat the process for the associated Group Rule resources.
 This ensures that the new Group is available when you add the Group Rule.

 1. Append the following to `groups.tf` in GitHub, then commit your changes.